 *Excludes severance and ad valorem cost per pound, which for 2014 averaged $2.48 per pound

-The Lost Creek Project is part of the larger Lost Creek Property located in the Great Divide Basin, Wyoming and comprises six projects covering a total of approximately 42,000 acres (17,000 hectares): Lost Creek permit area (“Lost Creek Project”), EN, LC South, LC North, LC East and LC West.
+The Lost Creek Project is part of the larger Lost Creek Property located in the Great Divide Basin, Wyoming which comprises six projects covering a total of approximately 42,000 acres (16,997 hectares): Lost Creek permit area (“Lost Creek Project”), EN, LC South, LC North, LC East and LC West.
 The uranium deposit at the Lost Creek Project is referred to as the Main Mineral Trend (“MMT”).
 The Company’s East Mineral Trend (the “EMT”) is a second mineral trend of significance.
 It was identified by historic drilling on the lands forming LC East.
 Although geologically similar, it appears to be a separate and independent trend from the MMT.